ArasLabs/innovator-welcome-page/README.md

 ## Usage

 1. As an Administrator, select the designated user
-2. Set the user's startPage property to "Welcome Page"
+2. Set the user's starting page property to "Welcome Page"
 3. Log in as a user with the updated Start Page.
 4. Click an item to launch a search, and click the new button to create a new version of that Item.